kruserr/rustic-reader/README.md

 - [ ] Text highlighting with server sync
 - [ ] Image to ascii art converter
 - [ ] Natural sounding ai voice model for text to speech narration
+- [ ] Run all inference directly in rust
 - [ ] Offline PWA web client
 - [ ] Support more ebook and document formats